palewire/first-visual-story/readthedocs/index.rst

 Our Yeoman framework, with its tools, structure and shortcuts, has served us well.
 It's been a great place to experiment, organize and develop our work.
 But it's useless to our readers.

 The HTML, JavaScript and CSS files the framework generates are all they need.
-Without our framework, and all the code running our terminal, those files aren't be able to take advantage of Yeogurt, Gulp, BrowserSync and all our other tricks.
+Without all the code running our terminal, those files aren't be able to take advantage of Yeogurt, Gulp, BrowserSync and all our other tricks.
 But it won't matter.
-We can upload the rendered files our framework to the web and they'll be ready for anyone who wants them.
+We can upload the simple files our framework renders to the web and they'll be enough for anyone who wants them.

-That process -- converting a dynamic, living website to simple files living on the filesystem -- is a common strategy for publishing news sites.
+That process — converting a dynamic, living website to simple files living on the filesystem — is a common strategy for publishing news sites.
 It goes by different names, like "flattening," "freezing" or "baking" a page.
 Whatever you call it, it’s a solid path to cheap­, stable host­ing for simple sites.
 It is used across the industry for pub­lish­ing elec­tion res­ults, longform stories, spe­cial pro­jects and numerous other things.

 Lucky for us, Yeogurt is pre-configured to flatten our dynamic site.
 And GitHub has a free hosting option built in for publishing static pages.
 Here's all it takes.